RyanLeeHayes/ALF/README.md

 Package Description

 alf (the module) runs adaptive landscape flattening (ALF - the method) to optimize bias potentials in a lambda dynamics molecular dynamics simulation.
 These optimized bias potentials significantly improve the efficiency of lambda dynamics, and are required as a starting point for most modern lambda dynamics simulations.
-This README contains information on installation, examples, best practices, python routines, input specification, and citations.
+This README contains information on installation, examples, best practices, python routines, input specification, bug reporting, and citations.